-Calvin College offers a multicultural study program each fall semester in New Mexico on the campus of Rehoboth Christian School.
-The goal of this program is to provide students with a cross-cultural learning experience by means of special -focus sections of courses from Calvin's Liberal Arts core and Education courses.
+This multicultural study program in New Mexico on the campus of Rehoboth Christian School provides students with a crosscultural learning experience by means of special-focus sections of core courses and Education courses.
 This program provides students with an exceptional opportunity to explore a Native American culture.

 Ordinarily, students must have achieved sophomore status with a GPA of at least 2.5.
 Those taking Education courses must have been admitted to the Teacher Education program prior to the submission of the program application.
+Selection of students is based on the appropriateness of the study to the applicant's college program, class level, recommendations and interviews.
 The academic components of the program are as follows: